moead-framework/framework/CONTRIBUTING.md

 3. Don't forget to add unit tests.
 4. Create a new branch and a Pull Request to merge your work on the **dev** branch of the project.

+## You want to discuss the project ?

+If you have any questions about the project, don't hesitate to create a [new discussion](https://github.com/moead-framework/framework/discussions/new) with the [GitHub Discussions](https://github.com/moead-framework/framework/discussions).
+It is the space for your community to have conversations, ask questions and post answers without opening issues.

 ## Code of Conduct

 The code of conduct is available [in this file](https://github.com/moead-framework/framework/blob/master/CODE_OF_CONDUCT.md).